rptb1/tammy-norie/plan/unsinkability.rst

 _`.req.suitable`

-  Suitable for Tammy Norie.
+  Suitable for Tammy Norie [TODO: clarify -- is this just time and cost?].

+_`.req.preserve`

+  Does not permanently change the fundamental nature of Tammy Norie as an example of a well-preserved Newbridge Coromandel in near-original condition.

+_`.req.useful`

+  Does not significantly limit Tammy Norie's usefulness as a coastal cruiser for friends and family, even while it makes her safer as an ocean-going passagemaker.

 _`.req.time`

-  Can be fitted by me in reasonable time [clarify].
+  Can be fitted by me in reasonable time [TODO: clarify].

 _`.req.cost`